Senator Umberg 2022 Legislative Package

 1) Extends the length of notice that parks must give to residents in advance of appearing before local authorities to request permission for the change 2) Requires mobilehome parks to compensate the displaced resident for the in place market value of their mobilehome if the residents cannot relocate to another mobilehome park; and 3) Prohibits local authorities from approving the change in use unless they find that it will not result in a shortage of affordable housing within the local jurisdiction.

 In addition, SB 2782 eliminates a State exemption which prevented local governments from including many mobile home communities from accessing local rent control ordinances.

 SB 17 – Sanctions for Abusive Court Practices -- SIGNED INTO LAW

 Reduces delays in court by allowing judges to impose a $1,000 sanction against lawyers for abusing the civil discovery process.
 This procedural change will create more efficient access to justice for all civil court litigants.

-SB 72 – Same Day Voter Registration Expansion
+SB 72 – Same Day Voter Registration -- SIGNED INTO LAW

 Expands access to the ballot by requiring counties to provide conditional voter registration at all polling places.
 Counties may choose for themselves whether they want to go high tech with electronic poll books and ballot on demand printing systems, or low tech/low cost by simply providing paper provisional ballots.